Jared-Richard/Jared-Richard.github.io/_posts/2021-02-01-future-leaders-magazine.md

 category: general
 ---

-It has been an honour to be featured in this years edition of Future Leaders Magazine: an annual publication celebrating the top 150 black university students in the UK.
+Selected to be featured in the 2020/21 edition of *Future Leaders Magazine*: an annual publication celebrating the top 150 black university students in the UK.

 <!-- more -->